 These easy Cricut menu cards are perfect for a dinner party!
 They have 2 layers that include the menu and conversation starters, and it’s all simple to do using the Cricut machine.

-Today I’m going to show you how to make these awesome & easy diy layered menu cards I created for my summer dinner party tablescape.
-This is yet another version of my diy layered menu set, and most of the work is done using my Cricut Explore Air 2.
-I’m able to design, write, and cut all in one space.
+Today I’m going to show you how to make these awesome layered menu cards using the Cricut Explore Air 2.
+This is another version of my diy layered menu set, but most of the work is done using my Cricut.
+I’m able to design, write, and cut all in one space!

-Admittedly I don’t always incorporate menu cards or even place cards into my tablescapes, but you have to agree it certainly adds an extra layer of personalization and decor to the overall look.
-Check out the steps below to create your own, and if something isn’t clear just drop me a comment.
+Admittedly I don’t always incorporate menu cards or place cards into my tablescapes, but you have to agree it certainly adds an extra layer of personalization and décor to the overall look.

 - Cricut white card stock 12 x 12-inch sheet

 - color of your choice card stock 12 x 12-inch sheet

 - Cricut Black 0.4 tip pen